rmrector/script.artwork.beef/src/content/usage/fromfiles.md

 Artwork Beef will pick up any properly named artwork files next to your media.
 It has two conventions for loading most artwork: `[media file name]-[art type].[ext]` for movies, episodes, and music videos, and `[art type].[ext]` for TV shows and as a less specific alternative for movies and music videos with their own directories.
+This generally matches Kodi's file naming conventions.

 `[art type]` must be alphanumeric, lowercase, and no longer than 20 characters, but can otherwise be freely named.
 They should exactly match the name that skins can use to access